 The plucky reef however, is recovering strongly and there is certainly no shortage of sealife thinking it’s better down where it’s wetter.
 On the far side of the small island is an aquarium’s worth of brightly coloured fish and corals, and for those with slightly stronger bladders the near side is home to some much toothier residents.

 Try to hold your shit together as black-tipped reef sharks up to 2 metres in length loom out of the darkness underneath you.
-Even though they’re in no way interested in eating your Pot Noodle flavoured flesh, they still look far too much like Jaws for that thought to entirely abandon this film fan’s subconscious.
-If herbivores are more your thing, maybe stay focused on the turtles gently coasting around the turqoise waters instead.
+Even though they’re in no way interested in eating your Pot Noodle flavoured flesh, they still look far too much like Jaws for the thought to entirely abandon this film fan’s subconscious.
+If herbivores are more your thing, maybe stay focused on the turtles gently cruising around the turquoise waters instead.